 One of the most common requirements for golf enthusiasts is controlling their anxiety.
-As a competitive golfer myself, I’ve learned three quick and easy ways that have worked for me and for me as well.
-There are still several other equally effective methods but most of them need more time and effort.
-Essentially, the secret to a good anxiety control technique is being able to achieve cognitive control of the thoughts that cause anxiety.
+As a competitive golfer myself, I’ve learned three quick and easy ways that have worked for me and me as well.
+There are still several other equally effective methods, but most of them need more time and effort.
+Essentially, the secret to a good anxiety control technique can achieve cognitive control of the thoughts that cause anxiety.
 And the three ways that I’ve listed below effectively achieve this and alleviate mild to moderate anxiety.

-A major circumstance that a golfer gets into can possibly cause him to feel anxious.
+A major circumstance that a golfer gets into can cause him to feel anxious.
 That is okay because as Kristine Tye, MA, LMFT once said “Anxiety is often used as a tool to help you push yourself to your limit of achievement.
 The downside is that there are often negative meanings attached, such as not being good enough or not valuing rest.”
-Usual situations may include a player’s first tee or a shot that he thinks should definitely get in the hole, like knee-knocking three putts.
+Usual situations may include a player’s first tee, or a shot that he thinks should get in the hole, like knee-knocking three putts.

 Smile And Take Deep Breaths